Init0ne/QueHaceres-Cli/README.md

 - Follow code style guidelines (if relevant).
 - Detail the pull request workflow.

-�Contributions are welcome!
+-Contributions are welcome!
 Please fork the repository and submit a pull request.

 1. Fork this repository.
 2. Create a new branch with a descriptive name (git checkout -b feature/new-feature).